pnnl/tesp/examples/analysis/glm_dsot/README.md

 ### The Metadata Files

 For the moment, glm_dsot and dsot runs essentially share all the same metadata files.
 Those therefore still live in the `dsot/data` folder, rather than in `glm_dsot/data`.
 Scripts that prepare and post-process cases expect those files to be in the dsot folder.
-If a glm_dsot release happend without dsot, then that should change.
+If a glm_dsot release happens without dsot, then that will change.
 Otherwise, if glm_dsot and dsot folders both exist in `examples/analysis`, we'll keep it this way to preserve backwards compatability.

 # How to Setup a Case